strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 ### Deploying the custom policy

-Once you have the Java code ready, you have to compile and package it into a JAR file.
+When you have the Java code ready, you have to compile and package it into a JAR file.
 With Maven, you would typically do it using the following command:

 ```